multirobot-use/inspection_trajectory_planning/README.md

 When the workspace has been built, the first try of running a simulation may not work: Gazebo does not start and, if that happens, there is nothing to see.
 Kill the tmuxinator server by putting on any tab of tmux *tmux kill-server* and try to run it again.

 If the formation has taken off and they do not generate trajectories, make sure that the mission has started correctly on the operator interface (HMI) and see if the parameter *n_drones* is the correct one as well.

+If you are using Ubuntu 20, you can only work with *Gazebo Light* because *PX4/MAVROS* is not still prepared to work in this version.

+The LiDAR is only available for the drone Typhoon H480, which requires to work in *MAVROS* so, regarding the last thing mentioned, it is not possible to work with this functionality correctly in Ubuntu 20.